 These sessions provide valuable outlets for employee questions and feedback.
 However, good leaders will go beyond simply listening to feedback – they will anticipate the questions and be prepared.

 5. Be Forearmed

-Fostering a dialogue with staff can be challenging.
+Fostering dialogue with staff can be challenging.
 It places an enormous drain on executive time and can distract from core responsibilities.
-However, it can also provide leaders with valuable context of how communications are being received ‘on the ground’.
+However, it can also provide leaders with the valuable context of how communications are being received ‘on the ground’.

-It’s useful to collect questions and concerns using staff surveys prior to face-to-face executive communication.
+It’s useful to collect questions and concerns using employee surveys prior to face-to-face executive communication.
 This will help ensure that the tone and content of meetings hit the mark.
 It also means that leaders are armed with the information they need to address issues and engage employees.

 Particularly for less confident C-suite executives, this permits greater control of messaging – without appearing contrived.
 Areas left unresolved may then be tackled through executive blogs and subsequent executive communication to keep the conversation going.

 A range of skills is required of today’s C-suite executives.
 Internal communication may not be a skill that comes naturally to some but is one they must become confident in.
 Executive communication is a powerful conduit for building employee buy-in and marshaling the support to deliver what the business needs.